 Covid-19 and loneliness

-The Office for National Statistics has been monitoring the impact of Covid-19, in particular “lockdown”, on loneliness.
-Data for 3 to 7 February 2021 indicates that around 27% of the population reported feeling lonely often/always/some of the time.
-This represents around 14 million adults in Great Britain.
+The Office for National Statistics has been monitoring the impact of Covid-19 and ‘lockdown’, on loneliness.
+Its latest estimates for between 19 to 23 May 2021 indicate that around 23% of the population in Great Britain reported feeling lonely often/always/some of the time.
+This represents around 12 million adults in Great Britain.

 On 22 April 2020 the Government announced a plan to tackle loneliness in response to the pandemic.
-As part of this, the latest ‘Let’s Talk Loneliness’ was launched, and further measures such as ‘support bubbles’ have been introduced as lockdown measures were eased in 2020.
+As part of this, the latest ‘Let’s Talk Loneliness’ was launched, and further measures such as ‘support bubbles’ were introduced as lockdown measures were eased in 2020.

-Section 1.5 of this briefing sets out further the UK Government response to the pandemic and its impact on loneliness.
+Section 1.1 of this briefing gives more information and covers the UK Government response to the pandemic’s impact on loneliness.

 The financial costs of loneliness

 Some academic research has suggested that loneliness (or social isolation) is linked to poorer health outcomes, including early death, higher rates of depression and cognitive decline.
 Loneliness may lead to higher costs in the public and private sector due to greater service usage, absences and productivity losses.
-One 2017 report, by the New Economics Foundation, estimated that loneliness cost UK employers £2.2-£3.7 billion per year (p.
+One 2017 report by the New Economics Foundation estimated that loneliness costs UK employers £2.2-£3.7 billion per year (p.
 35).

 The Jo Cox Commission on Loneliness (2017)